Oscar Torlasco table lamp 577 – New version – Catalogue picture

 Oscar Torlasco Table Lamp 577

-Materials: Black painted brass square conical base, painted with wrinkle paint.
+Materials: Black painted brass square conical base, finished with wrinkle paint.
 Built-in transformer.
 Brass rod.
 Brass tubular conical lampshade, partially painted black.
-Glass optic lens.
-Chrome small rod with a round black decorative handle on top.
+Glass optical lens.
+Chrome rod with a small round black decorative handle on top.
 Some metal parts.
 Bakelite E14 socket.

 Height: 50 cm / 19.68”